 In Paris, he settled place Vendôme.
 Sick persons and people eager for weird things rushed to see him.
 In the town house’s main room, Mesmer put a big wooden tub, full of water and pieces of metal.

-Iron pipes come out from the tub.
-Mesmer took them and applied them where it hurts.
+Iron pipes came out from the tub.
+Mesmer took them and applied them where it hurt.
 Everybody clung to a rope, and the fluid could circulate.
 Mesmer ambled along the tubs and touched every patients with his thin stick full of the so-called fluid.

 Whoa: the stage production was grandiose!
 And the magnetic crisis could begin: people suffocated, body shook.
 Tears.
 Groans.
 Husky breathings.
 Everybody convulsed.
 Like a trance!
 Add to this a stressful music played with piano and glass harmonica... musical glasses rub with damp hands.